Why are young adults less happy than ever before?

 “A number of cultural forces may be at work that have had a negative impact on life satisfaction and views of society, including declining in-person social interaction, increased social media use, and increasing income inequality,” the study says.

 The World Happiness Report in 2024 showed that globally, young people under the age of 30 have witnessed a dramatic decline in happiness since the COVID-19 pandemic.
-The fall in happiness is particularly sharp in the US, which fell out of the index’s 20 happiest countries for the first time since it was published in 2012.
+The fall in happiness is particularly sharp in the US, which fell out of the index’s 20 happiest countries for the first time since the report was published in 2012.

 The authors of the study say more research will be needed to understand why youth appear to be increasingly unhappy, in order to help policymakers devise concrete steps to reverse this shift.